lyotvincent/CPMP/README.md

 ### 2. Data

-The in-house cohort is accessible upon request.
-The data can only be used under the condition that the request is for non-profit, purely academic research purposes, and the requesting researchers must provide valid ethics approval from their institution.
+The clinical cohort has been deposited in the National Genomics Data Center (NGDC) under BioProject accession number [PRJCA035385](https://ngdc.cncb.ac.cn/bioproject/browse/PRJCA035385), which is publicly accessible at: [https://ngdc.cncb.ac.cn/bioproject/](https://ngdc.cncb.ac.cn/bioproject).
+Researchers can request access to the data for non-profit, purely academic research purposes following the standard approval process.

 The TCGA-BRCA data (slides and clinicopathological information) are available at [portal.gdc.cancer.gov](https://portal.gdc.cancer.gov/).
 The follow-up data are available at [TCGA Clinical Data Resource](https://doi.org/10.1016/j.cell.2018.02.052).